 To do this, go directly to the details screen for the charging pool.
-Tap on “Modify” then run down the form until you get to the information you want to change/add.
+Tap on the “…” button to display all possible actions.
+Go to “Edit station”, then run down the form until you get to the information you want to change/add.
 Once you have sent in your contribution, it will pass under the eagle eyes of our moderators.

 3. Posting photos of charging stations

 Checking out photos of charging station before going there can be very useful.
 Not only do you know what to expect when you get there, but it can also give drivers a visual clue if the charging station isn’t easy to spot.

 To add a photo, simply tap on “Add a photo” on the screen seen above.
 You can also scroll through all the photos to the last screen.